Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 Associated with the production and proliferation of discourses on sexuality in the 19th Century, there emerged four great strategic unities comprising specific mechanisms of knowledge and power:

 Socialization of procreative behaviour

-As a corollary, the figures of four sexual subjects (hysterical woman, masterbating child, Malthusian couple and perverse adult) emerged.
+As a corollary, the figures of four sexual subjects (hysterical woman, masturbating child, Malthusian couple and perverse adult) emerged.
 The relation of power and knowledge articulated to medical, pedagogical, psychiatric and economic discourses, effectively constituted a deployment of sexuality on, over and within the individual bodies from amongst which new sexual subjects emerged.

 Power-Knowledge: A Political Strategy

-The position adopted by Foucault, that knowledge is not independent of power, is articulated in several studies which outline the precise relations of power within which particular human sciences have emerged, and the contribution made by the human sciences to the development of technologies of power.
+The position adopted by Foucault, that knowledge is not independent of power, is articulated in several studies which outline the precise relations of power within which particular human sciences have emerged and the contribution made by the human sciences to the development of technologies of power.
 Foucault studied the forms of discursive practices through which knowledge has been articulated and the relationship strategies and rational techniques through which power has been exercised.
 He proceeded to a direct address of the forms and methods by which the individual is formed and recognised him as both object of power and subject of knowledge.

 © 2017 Monami